-Judith Collins criticises Govt's political correctness, oil and gas policies
+Judith Collins criticises political correctness and Govt's oil and gas policies

-Judith Collins has taken aim at the Government's political correctness while trying to win over rest home residents in Whanganui.
+Judith Collins has fired shots at the Government and its supporters over political correctness while trying to win over rest home residents in Whanganui.

 "I'm so sick of being told what we're not allowed to think.
 And if you say something that questions the current Government then you're called a denier.
 It's like a heresy.